-Layman isn't alone in this thinking: "From a weight management perspective, eating nearly twice the RDA has been shown to be beneficial," says Leidy, who coauthored a 2016 paper stating that protein intake in the 1.2 to 1.6 g/kg range is a more ideal target for adults, helping promote healthy aging, appetite regulation, weight management, and athletic performance goals.
+Layman isn't alone in this thinking: "From a weight management perspective, eating nearly twice the RDA has been shown to be beneficial," says Leidy, who coauthored a 2016 paper10 stating that protein intake in the 1.2 to 1.6 g/kg range is a more ideal target for adults, helping promote healthy aging, appetite regulation, weight management, and athletic performance goals.

 But what do nutrition experts outside of the protein field think?
 According to Miller, "The RDA is likely ample to support biological and structural need for weight maintenance.
 However, when looking for weight loss goals, it would be important to consider an increase of 1 to 1.4 g/kg to ensure muscle sparing and maintain an active metabolic rate."
 Cannon somewhat agrees but adds that even though the RDA doesn't necessarily represent how much we should eat every day, it's still a good baseline number.

 If you're an athlete—or you work your body hard every day—you may need to go higher, but even then, you shouldn't exceed 2 g/kg without consulting a registered dietitian, says Nancy Rodriguez, R.D., Ph.D., nutritional sciences professor and director of the sports nutrition program at the University of Connecticut.
-It's not that this amount of protein is going to cause you harm (research has largely dispelled the long-held beliefs that eating protein above your needs causes bone loss or kidney problems, unless you already have kidney disease), but it may end up stored as fat if your increased protein intake pushes you beyond your caloric needs.
+It's not that this amount of protein is going to cause you harm (research has largely dispelled the long-held beliefs that eating protein above your needs causes bone loss11 or kidney problems12, unless you already have kidney disease), but it may end up stored as fat if your increased protein intake pushes you beyond your caloric needs.

 What do these recommendations look like in real life?